 7 Interesting Facts About 3,000-Year-Old Japanese ChopsticksKatachiware Japanese Style Tableware

 Are you a Japanese food lover?
-If yes then you must be used to using Japanese Chopsticks which have become so synonymous with Japanese cuisine that originated in a country other than Japan.
-The following article traces the history of this unassuming yet very significant dining tool which has gained worldwide acceptance and helped to experience Japanese dining at its best.
+If yes then you must have used Japanese Chopsticks.
+They have become synonymous with Japanese cuisine that originated in a country other than Japan.
+The following article traces the history of this unassuming yet very significant dining tool.
+Gained worldwide acceptance and helped to experience Japanese dining at its best.

 What does the term Chopsticks mean?